Picture of Alexander Brazie

 14. Ion Game Design Discord

 Ion Game Design is a board game developer from Sweden that created this server to connect the community with its designers.
 A unique feature of the company is that the publisher partners with independent designers to help advise, design, and publish games by independent developers.
-The server is primarily aimed at fans of the companies board games, but the server provides weekly updates on behind-the-scenes work in a forum where users are able to get in direct contact with the creators.
+The server is primarily aimed at fans of the company’s board games, but the server provides weekly updates on behind-the-scenes work in a forum where users are able to get in direct contact with the creators.

 Ion Game Design Discord server